Tsuyoshi6322/Polygons-P/README.md

 # Polygons-P (Uni project)

-The CLI based program that calculates the area and perimeter polygons defined by the user.
+The CLI based program that calculates the area and perimeter of polygons defined by the user.

+This project was created as a part of the university course "Programming 101".

+First version was created on 2025-02-08 and is stored as a one-file program old.app.py.\
+Mind that the output strings and comments are in polish... and that it's kinda messy.

 ---
 ## Main functionality